Stewmath/LynnaLab/README.md

 ## Setting it up

 ### Windows

+Either follow the steps in the [release trailer](https://www.youtube.com/watch?v=u-Sz1d0ZdEk&t=126s) or follow the steps below.

 The following steps are necessary to install not only LynnaLab, but also oracles-disasm and the dependencies necessary to build it.